krishna0605/obsidian-notes/krishna/college notes/cyber security notes xampp.md

 Cybersecurity relevance:

-1. Testing environment: Security professionals can use XAMPP to set up a controlled environment for testing web applications for vulnerabilities.
+1. Testing environment: Security professionals can use XAMPP to set up a controlled environment for testing web applications forlne vurabilities.

 2. Penetration testing: Ethical hackers might use XAMPP to create intentionally vulnerable web applications for practice or training purposes.